-From first timers to nature lovers, culture vultures to chilled-out beach-lovers, there’s a trip to suit anyone in Belize.
-Here are 4 itineries for exploring this Central American gem
+From first timers and chilled out beach goers, to culture vultures and nature lovers, there’s a trip to suit everyone in Belize.
+Get inspiration from our itineraries that explore this Central American gem

 With rainforest, reefs and ruins, all washed down with a dash of Belizean rum, there's a lot here to like.
 This is a classic tour of Belize, designed to show off a tasty selection of its best bits and leave you itching to return for deeper explorations.